AschPlatform/asch-redeploy/README.md

 <img src="./docs/blob/asch_option.png" alt="asch" style="width:550px;"/>

 ### --host name
 `-h --host` Set the host name on which the local Asch node should be started.
-Default `localhost`
+Default `http://localhost`

 ### --port number
 `-p --port` Set the port on which the local Asch node should be started.
 Default `4096`